2026 STUDIOS

 Since early in 2024, he has specialized in Intarsia artistry through Kent Arts, where he creates custom art, furniture, boxes, and other one-of-a-kind pieces designed to bring joy and warmth to homes. -

-Debbie McCulley - Spokane, WA - Painting
+Kim Long - Spokane, WA - Pencil & Acrylic

 -